 Adopting a Whale Shark makes a Great Gift Idea

 Whale sharks are gentle giants, a non-threat to us humans and a pleasure to see.
 By making a choice to adopt an animal today, you are not only helping that species, but you are also supporting the world’s oceans.
 Can you think of a more thoughtful gift for an ocean lover?
 I know I can’t.
+Give the give of giving back with this great scuba diving gift or for anyone who loves whale sharks.

 Help us help the whale shark population today by adopting one for someone who loves them.
 The give of giving is truly one of the best.